 Bring the family to the National Gallery and enjoy a range of activities including scavenger hunts, worksheets, and guided tours based on the current exhibition schedule and the national collection.
 Guided tours can be booked in advance by emailing info@nationalgallery.org.ky.
 Admission is free.

-Younger children (6 months-7 years), can let off steam at the Toddler Play Days at Motions Unlimited.
+Younger children (6 months-6 years), can let off steam at the Toddler Play Days at Motions Unlimited.

 In the Air

-For an amazing aerial experience of Cayman that covers the Island from North Sound and Stingray City, to East End and Seven Mile Beach, take a helicopter tour with Cayman Islands Helicopters.
+For an amazing aerial experience of Cayman that covers the Island from North Sound and Stingray City, to George Town and Seven Mile Beach, take a helicopter tour with Cayman Islands Helicopters.
 Call (345) 943 4354 to book.
-Another great way to see Seven Mile Beach from the air is to take a panoramic tandem parasailing ride with Parasailing Professionals.
-Call (345) 916 2953 to book a tour.